6WIND/supervision-grafana/README.md

 Then, configure the Telegraf agent in the configuration file located in /etc/telegraf/telegraf.conf.

-See below an example of configuration file:
+See an example of configuration file: [telegraf.conf](telegraf.conf).

 > **warning**
 >